 What is a defined benefit pension scheme?

-A defined benefit pension scheme, sometimes known as a final salary scheme, is a fixed sum of money that is paid out from your former employer’s pension scheme when you retire.
+A defined benefit (DB) pension scheme, sometimes known as a final salary scheme, is a fixed sum of money that is paid out from your former employer’s pension scheme when you retire.
 It will give you a guaranteed income for the rest of your life, however long you live.

 Are your pension beliefs true or false?